 God’s design for gender and His ordering of the family provides a blueprint for the church.
 We believe male covering is an important and enduring principle in order to release women for ministry within the church.

 We encourage men to be initiators and servants to women, first in their homes and then in the church.
 We want men to empower and encourage women into their gifting and calling.
 We believe women can lead men; however, we also believe these women should serve under a male spiritual covering.
-Humility, mutual submission and servanthood allow us express God’s design in both the home and the church.
+Humility, mutual submission and servanthood allow us to express God’s design in both the home and the church.

 We recognize the pain surrounding the treatment of women in the Church throughout history and in our world today—everything from the extreme examples of abuse to the general failure of churches to proactively develop and release women into their calling.
 Our prayer is that biblical clarity combined with a deep conviction to empower women into their God-given gifts and calling will result in a fresh wave of women leaders raised up through the Antioch Movement.